 And Barriers Holding Price Back

-Last week marked the 11th year anniversary of Bitcoin’s white paper release.
+The 11th year anniversary of Bitcoin’s white paper release has now come and passed.
 It was nine-pages, published anonymously by the pseudonym Satoshi Nakomoto in the wake of the financial crisis that plagued the world and plunged the global economy into a recession.

 Many consider Bitcoin’s current price as a reflection of the value that this network has brought to the world.
 In an ideal situation, that would be accurate.
 Unfortunately, the situation Bitcoin is in, along with what it’s up against, is far from ideal.

 Bitcoin's value increases steadily over time, while Bitcoin's price attempts to find it.

 If you’re seeking to determine Bitcoin’s value progression, it may be useful to first consider the seven network effects that have been expanding since the network’s inception along with factors that may be suppressing the asset’s current pricing.

 The following is not about quantifying Bitcoin’s price or value in numerical terms.
 The goal is, instead, to provide an outline placing the progress of Bitcoin’s major seven network effects into perspective.